 Most families place a loved one in a nursing home with reluctance and after performing exhaustive research on locating the best facility in their community.
 All are looking for a clean and well-organized nursing home that provides a safe environment with competent staff members educated and trained in providing the highest level of care.
 Unfortunately, many residents become the victim of abuse, neglect or mistreatment due to short staffing, poor hiring practices or a lack of staff supervision.
 Some suffer accidental injuries are preventable death because the nursing staff or facility failed to develop or follow established policies and procedures.
-If your loved one was injured or died unexpectedly because of caregiver neglect or abuse, South Carolina Nursing Home Law Center Attorneys can help you find out what happened and offer legal advice on how to pursue financial compensation to recover your damages.Magnolia Place - Spartanburg
+If your loved one was injured or died unexpectedly because of caregiver neglect or abuse, our South Carolina nursing home neglect affiliated attorneys can help you find out what happened and offer legal advice on how to pursue financial compensation to recover your damages.Magnolia Place - Spartanburg

 This facility is a 120-certified bed "for profit" Long-Term Care Home providing services and care to residents of Spartanburg and Spartanburg County, South Carolina.
 The Center is located at:

 In addition to providing skilled nursing care, the facility also offers physical rehabilitation to help the resident maintain or restore their independence.
 Other services include:

 - Wound care